LieberInstitute/smokingMouse/README.md

 Mol Psychiatry (DOI: <https://doi.org/10.1038/s41380-018-0223-1>) that contain the results of a DEA in adult and prenatal human brain samples exposed to cigarette smoke.

+\*For more details, check the documentation for `RangedSummarizedExperiment` objects.

 ## Data specifics